kovidgoyal/calibre/manual/viewer.rst

 in other works.
 You can enter these numbers in the box marked Go to at the top of the window to go to a particular reference location.

-If you click on links inside the ebook to take you to different parts of the book, such as an endnote, you can use the :guilabel:`Back` and :guilabel:`Forward` buttons in the top left corner to return to where you were.
+If you click on links inside the e-book to take you to different parts of the book, such as an endnote, you can use the :guilabel:`Back` and :guilabel:`Forward` buttons in the top left corner to return to where you were.
 These buttons behave just like those in a web browser.

 Customizing the look and feel of your reading experience